Black swan theory: Background

 Juvenal's phrase was a common expression in 16th century London as a statement of impossibility.
 The London expression derives from the Old World presumption that all swans must be white because all historical records of swans reported that they had white feathers.
 In that context, a black swan was impossible or at least nonexistent.

 However, in 1697, Dutch explorers led by Willem de Vlamingh became the first Europeans to see black swans, in Western Australia.
-The term subsequently metamorphosed to connote the idea that a perceived impossibility might later be disproven.
+The term subsequently metamorphosed to connote the idea that a perceived impossibility might later be disproved.
 Taleb notes that in the 19th century, John Stuart Mill used the black swan logical fallacy as a new term to identify falsification.

-Black swan events were discussed by Nassim Nicholas Taleb in his 2001 book Fooled By Randomness, which concerned financial events.
-His 2007 book The Black Swan extended the metaphor to events outside of financial markets.
+Black swan events were discussed by Taleb in his 2001 book Fooled By Randomness, which concerned financial events.
+His 2007 book The Black Swan extended the metaphor to events outside financial markets.
 Taleb regards almost all major scientific discoveries, historical events, and artistic accomplishments as "black swans"—undirected and unpredicted.
-He gives the rise of the Internet, the personal computer, World War I, the dissolution of the Soviet Union, and the September 11, 2001 attacks as examples of black swan events.
+He gives the rise of the Internet, the personal computer, World War I, the dissolution of the Soviet Union, and the 9/11 attacks as examples of black swan events.